 Valletta, the capital

 The capital Valletta, named after the Knight’s Grand Master Jean Parisot de la Valette, has many old age remains.
 Entering the streets of Valletta through the fortress walls at the City Gate is like entering into history.
 The windows were particularly interesting.
 Not least noteworthy were the steps leading down to Fort Saint Elmo.
 The steps are so low as to enable the knights to walk them wearing their heavy armour.

 A few video glimpses of the popular old capital of Malta.
 The city of Valletta is on UNESCO’s World Heritage List.

 Medieval town of Mdina – a must to visit

-Mdina is the old capital perched on a cliff right in the middle of Malta.
-It is surrounded by a medieval wall and is very picturesque.
+Mdina is the old capital.
+It is perched on a cliff right in the middle of Malta.
+The town is surrounded by a medieval wall and is very picturesque.

 A horse ride through the old town of Mdina, Malta